Using the VPN service

 |Android - How to configure VPN@Ed|

 Although the University recommends the SSL VPN using the client provided by FortiNet, many devices also have a built-in VPN client that you can use to connect.
 In-built VPN clients are only able to connect to the VPN using the IPSec protocol, if you need the SSL VPN then you must install the VPN client.

-The IPSec VPN has a limitation where only one Windows device can connect using the native OS (built in) client per home network, this means if you try to connect multiple Windows devices using the Windows VPN in-built client from one home network/broadband connection then when you try to connect the second device, the first device will be disconnected.
+The IPSec VPN has a limitation where only one Windows device can connect using the native OS (built in) client per home network/broadband.
+This means if you try to connect multiple Windows devices using the Windows VPN in-built client from one home network/broadband connection, then when you try to connect the second Windows device, the first device will be disconnected.
 Devices with other operating systems are not affected.
 If you need to connect multiple Windows devices from a single broadband connection then you should install the FortiClient VPN application and configure a SSL connection on each device.